 Now, consider the shape of a modern day motorcycle tyre.
 The diameter of the centre of the tyre is considerably larger than that of the edge of the tyre, right?

 So what do you think happens when the bike leans over right to the edge of the tyre?
 It changes the gearing!
 In this case it actually shortens the gearing, which in turn means the rear wheel will spin up faster when applying throttle compared to when the bike is stood up.

-Watching the top boys in MotoGP is a prime example of this.
-Watch them in turns where they flick the bike right over very quickly (turn 3 at Jerez is a good example) and notice how the revs go up.
+Watching the top riders in MotoGP is a prime example of this.
+Watch them in turns where they flick the bike over very quickly (turn 3 at Jerez is a good example) and notice how the revs go up.

 This isn’t the riders accelerating as they lean it over, the revs go up because the gearing has been shortened by the bike going over onto the edge of the tyre.